-- The application fee which covers processing is non-refundable. - The enrollment fee which is collected to confirm your child's placement is non-refundable (K-12 only). - The re-enrollment fee is non-refundable unless for any reason Christian Academy does not re-admit the student.
+- The application fee which covers processing is non-refundable. - The continuous enrollment fee for new students, which is collected to confirm your child's placement, is non-refundable. - The annual continuous enrollment fee for returning students is non-refundable unless for any reason Christian Academy does not re-admit the student.
 If parents withdraw their student's enrollment for any reason, the fee is non-refundable. - Please review the policies regarding withdrawals on the applicable Schedule of Tuition and Fees.
 The schedule is posted on the Admissions page of the website at www.caschools.us. - Student records will not be released and no credit for a student's work can be earned unless all financial obligations are met. - Tuition that becomes past due will subject a student to being withheld from attending school until such amounts due to Christian Academy are made current (see Schedule of Tuition and Fees). - All tuition payments are collected by FACTS Tuition Management (FACTS Tuition).